-When it comes to the most optimal THC and CBD percentages for battling depression, there have been many theories but only one comprehensive review study.
+When it comes to the most optimal THC and CBD dosage for battling depression, there have been many theories but only one comprehensive review study.
 Researchers from the Washington State University published an article in the August 2018 edition of the Journal of Affective Disorders, called “A naturalistic examination of the perceived effects of cannabis on negative effect”.

 The study used feedback from more than 11,000 patients from an app called Strainprint, which provides a diary for medical cannabis patients to track their optimal strains and dosages.
 Their main goal was to analyze how current medical marijuana users medicate and how effective cannabis is at relieving the symptoms of anxiety, stress and depression.

 According to their findings, low THC (<5.5%) high CBD (>9.5%) cannabis was best for reducing perceived symptoms of depression.
 However, the use of cannabis to treat depression appears to exacerbate depression over time.
 (6)

 Exclusive bonus: Download a free dosage guide that will show you the exact step-by-step process Dr. Dustin Sulak used to successfully treat more than 18,000 patients with cannabis.